 Will Delta 8 Get You High?

-Based on reports from users, taking too much Delta 8 THC can indeed result in psychotropic effects similar to Delta 9 THC.
+Based on reports from users, using Delta 8 THC can indeed result in psychotropic effects similar to Delta 9 THC.
 The intensity of those effects vary by person and also depends on how much you’ve consumed.

 Some users have reported feeling a “mild, clear-headed high” whereas others say they’ve experienced the higher anxiety, nausea and paranoia that you might expect from using high doses of Delta 9 THC in marijuana.